Component sizes for large quantum erdos renyi graph near criticality: Introduction

 \section{Introduction}

-The Erd\H{o}s-R\'{e}nyi random graph \cite{erdos-renyi} is the simplest but probably the most important example of a random graph.
-In this graph, denoted by $G(N,p)$ each pair of the $N$ vertices is connected with probability $p$ independently of other pairs.
-The phase transition phenomenon it exhibits has been greatly studied in the past decades.
-It has been proved \cite{erdos-renyi, bollobas, luczak} that for $p=\frac{c}{N}$ with $c>1$, the largest component has $\Theta(N)$ vertices and the second largest $O(\ln N)$ vertices (as $N\rightarrow\infty$ with probability $1$); for $p=\frac{c}{N}$ with $c<1$ the largest component has $O(\ln N)$ vertices; when $p=\frac{1}{N}$, the largest component of $G(N,p)$ has $\Theta(N^{2/3})$ vertices.
+The Erd\H{o}s-R\'{e}nyi random graph \cite{erdos-renyi} is the simplest and most studied example of a random graph ensemble.
+Such a graph, denoted by $G(N,p)$, has $N$ vertices, with each pair of vertices connected with probability $p$, independently of all other pairs.
+Its phase transition phenomena are well understood.
+In particular, for $p=\frac{c}{N}$ with $c>1$, the largest component in $G(N,p)$ has $\Theta(N)$ vertices and the second largest ${\rm O}(\ln N)$ vertices (as $N\rightarrow\infty$, with probability $1$), for $p=\frac{c}{N}$ with $c<1$ the largest component has ${\rm O}(\ln N)$ vertices and when $p=\frac{1}{N}$, the largest component of $G(N,p)$ has $\Theta(N^{2/3})$ vertices (c.f. \cite{erdos-renyi, bollobas, luczak}).

-In 1997, Aldous considered the Erd\H{o}s-R\'{e}nyi random graph inside the ``scaling window" of the phase transition.
-He proved in \cite{aldous} that the ordered set of the component sizes rescaled by $N^{-2/3}$ converge to an ordered set of excursion lengths of reflected inhomogeneous Brownian motion with a certain drift.
-This work received a lot of attention since its publication.
-A vast variety of random graph models studied in the past decades have been shown to exhibit a phase transition phenomenon similar to the Erd\H{o}s-R\'{e}nyi random graph.
-Many of these models have been proved to show same type of behaviour in the near critical regime and some of them have been shown to fall into the different universality class.
+Aldous \cite{aldous} considered the asymptotic behavior of $G(N,p)$ inside the ``scaling window" of this phase transition, namely for $N \to \infty$ and $|p-1/N|$ small enough, showing that the ordered set of component sizes rescaled by $N^{2/3}$ then converges to an ordered set of excursion lengths of reflected inhomogeneous Brownian motion with a certain drift.
+Various other random graph models exhibit a phase transition phenomenon similar to the Erd\H{o}s-R\'{e}nyi random graph.
+While some further follow the same behaviour as $G(N,p)$ in their near-critical regime, the near-critical regime of others falls into different universality classes.

-One of the models above is a random multigraph with $N$ vertices constructed using the configuration model with its vertex degrees being independent identically distributed random variables with the distribution $\nu$.
-Joseph in 2011 \cite{joseph} showed that the limit of the ordered set of the critical random multigraph component sizes rescaled appropriately depends on the distribution $\nu$ in the following way.
-If $\nu$ has finite third moment then the right scaling is $N^{-2/3}$ and the model falls into the same universality class as the Erd\H{o}s-R\'{e}nyi random graph.
-However, if $\nu_k\sim c k^{-\tau}$ as $k\rightarrow \infty$, $c>0$, $\tau\in(3,4)$ then the scaling is $N^{-(\tau-2)/(\tau-1)}$ and the limit is an ordered set of the excursion lengths of a certain drifted process with independent increments above past minima.
-Riordan \cite{riordan} proved the same result as finite third moment but extended it to the scaling window.

-Nachmias and Peres in 2007 \cite{nach-peres2} among other results proved that random graph obtained by performing percolation on a random $d$-regular ($d\geq 3$) graph on $N$ vertices with percolation probability $p=\frac{1+aN^{-1/3}}{d-1}$, $a\in \mathbb{R}$ falls into the same universality class as the Erd\H{o}s-R\'{e}nyi random graph.